carolahp/MetaL/README.md

 ```
 # Usage
 ## Extending the language meta-model
-Extend the class LanguageModel to define the class representing your language, as follows
+Extend the class LanguageModel to define the class representing your language, as follows.
+Implement corresponding hooks.
 ```Smalltalk
 LanguageModel subclass: #MyLanguage
 	instanceVariableNames: ''